flyinmryan/flyinmryan.github.io/README.md

 ﻿Sunlight Map

-This map and data are loaded from several APIs to create an interactive Sunlight Map.
+This map and its data are loaded from several APIs to create an interactive Sunlight Map.

 Credit for the night shading goes to https://github.com/rossengeorgiev/nite-overlay